Choosing the Best Turf for Dogs

 We’ve lost count of how many times dog owners come to us saying, “We love the idea of artificial grass, but will it survive our dog?”
 It’s a fair question.
 Dogs dig, scratch, run zoomies like their life depends on it, and of course, they need a spot to do their business.
 Not all artificial grass can handle that.

 But here’s the catch… It’s not just about rolling out some turf and calling it a day.
 The difference between a lawn that lasts and one that lifts, smells or gets patchy often comes down to the installation.
+Compared to real grass, artificial turf offers unique benefits for pet owners, such as improved durability and easier upkeep.
 So here are five things we always focus on when we’re creating a low-maintenance, pet-friendly lawn that’s built to last.

 troy-bridges-lbRNtUZPXXQ-unsplash